 This plum jam recipe was taken directly from my package of pectin.
 I used a package of Sure-Jell less sugar pectin.
-This is not a NO sugar recipe… but it is lower sugar.
+This is not a no sugar recipe… but it is lower sugar.

 Full Sugar or Low sugar Plum Jam?